 - Cooperative interaction Business managers and users feel comfortable to interact with one another to improve communication as part of BI initiatives.
 They will be able to share BI findings and discuss their meaning and possible options for improving business performance.
 Ease of discovery and documentation of ensuing discussions are key features of collaborative BI or Collaborative Business Intelligence.

 - Enriching information with knowledge Users also will be able to add their own knowledge to BI results.
 Through collaborative processes, users can share information about why events are unfolding the way they are to provide a business context to findings, and they can point to related data and content.
-Published BI results can be enhanced through feedback mechanisms such as by providing a social media-style forum within the BI tool itself, for the discussion and dissemination of ideas surrounding reporting and analytics, create a knowledge-sharing network that improves the reach of information and analysis throughout an organization and across departmental lines.
+Published BI results can be enhanced through feedback mechanisms such as by providing a social media-style forum within the collaborative Business Intelligence tool itself, for the discussion and dissemination of ideas surrounding reporting and analytics, create a knowledge-sharing network that improves the reach of information and analysis throughout an organization and across departmental lines.

 - Collectively decide the best course of action The ultimate goal of any BI program is to make timely and better business decisions.
 A collaborative BI or collaborative Business Intelligence environment supports team efforts to assess situations and make informed decisions.
 Collaborative Business Intelligence also enables organizations to track decisions and analyze their validity and business impact.
 Such analyses provide feedback that could help improve the decision making process, allowing companies to document best practices and monitor the types of information that provide useful input for decision making.